Credit Card Extended Warranty Benefit: Everything You Need to Know

 American Express® Gold Card

-• Rewards rate: 4x points at restaurants worldwide, on up to $50,000 in purchases per calendar year, then 1x points for the rest of the year; 4x points at U.S. supermarkets, on up to $25,000 in purchases per calendar year, then 1x points for the rest of the year; 3x points for flights booked directly with airlines or on amextravel.com; 1x points on all other purchases
+• Rewards rate: 4x points at restaurants worldwide, on up to $50,000 in purchases per calendar year (then 1x points for the rest of the year); 4x points at U.S. supermarkets, on up to $25,000 in purchases per calendar year (then 1x points for the rest of the year); 3x points on flights booked directly with airlines or on AmexTravel.com; 2x points on prepaid hotels and other eligible purchases booked on AmexTravel.com; 1x points on all other purchases

 • Annual fee: $325 (rates and fees)